Experimental Inference of Neutral and Impurity Transport in Alcator C-Mod Using High-Resolution X-Ray and Ultra-Violet Spectra: Summary Discussion

 \section{Summary \& Discussion}

 Experimental studies of neutrals and impurity transport in tokamaks are central to improving predictive capabilities and ensuring sustainable core-edge scenarios for future reactors.
-In this work, we have presented a detailed analysis of impurity transport, highlighting the large impact of charge exchange with edge neutrals on ionization balance and radiation in the pedestal.
-In Section~\ref{sec:xics}, we have presented a novel forward model for the full Ca K$_\alpha$ spectrum measured by XICS, complemented in Section~\ref{sec:euv} by the analysis of EUV line ratios measured by XEUS.
+In this work, a detailed analysis of impurity transport has been presented, highlighting the large impact of charge exchange with edge neutrals on ionization balance and radiation in the pedestal.
+In Section~\ref{sec:xics}, a novel forward model has been introduced for the full Ca K$_\alpha$ spectrum measured by XICS, complemented in Section~\ref{sec:euv} by the analysis of EUV line ratios measured by XEUS.
 We highlight that the forward model for these diagnostics depends on multiple Ca charge states, effectively all those that have significant density in the confined plasma.
 This results in effective constraints on particle transport all the way to the separatrix.
-In order to accurately assess the impact of CX near the edge, in Section~\ref{sec:neutrals} we have compared predictions from the EIRENE Monte Carlo neutral model within SOLPS-ITER with experimental Ly$_\alpha$ data at the C-Mod midplane.
+In order to accurately assess the impact of CX near the edge, in Section~\ref{sec:neutrals} predictions from the EIRENE Monte Carlo neutral model within SOLPS-ITER have been compared with experimental Ly$_\alpha$ data at the C-Mod midplane.
 Relatively good agreement between the two was found in the three cases examined here.
 Section~\ref{sec:forward} showed that making use of accurate predictions of background D atomic neutral densities is paramount for effective modeling of near-edge particle transport, especially in plasmas with low (or inexistent) density pedestals.
 Neutral densities from SOLPS-ITER have been used within the Aurora 1.5D forward model for impurity transport, which is at the core of our C-Mod inferences.
-While our diagnostics do not have sufficient spatial and temporal resolution to examine pedestal transport in detail, the inference framework presented in this paper is clearly effective in the plasma core, having overcome many of the challenges identified in previous C-Mod work on the subject~\cite{Chilenski2019OnProfiles}.
+While the C-Mod diagnostics used in this study do not have sufficient spatial and temporal resolution to examine pedestal transport in detail, the inference framework presented in this paper is clearly effective in the plasma core, having overcome many of the challenges identified in previous C-Mod work on the subject~\cite{Chilenski2019OnProfiles}.